-Ordinary and short loan items can be renewed once, either by calling in to the LRC, by email, or by telephone.
+Ordinary and short loan items can be renewed twice, either by calling in to the LRC, by email learningresources@sheffcol.ac.uk, or by telephone.
 Reserved and overdue items will not be renewed.

 Fines are charged for overdue items.
 Costs for lost or damaged items are the full cost of replacement, or is negotiable if the advertised price is not available.